Implications of the weak gravity conjecture in anomalous quiver gauge theories: A model and the SWGC

 where a free parameter $c$ is a rational number and can be fixed in concrete models by the brane configuration in the string theory.
 The charges of the fields are summarized in Table~\ref{tab:quiver_SWGC}.

 The effective Lagrangian showing two anomaly-free $U(1)$'s may read

 where $D_\mu = \partial_\mu + i q_{X} A_\mu^{(X)} + i q_{X'} A_\mu^{(X')}$, gauge bosons relevant to two anomalous $U(1)$'s are neglected since they become massive if the Green-Schwarz mechanism works.
 Yukawa couplings between the complex scalar and chiral fermions are denoted by $y$ and $y'$, which are not the same in general.
 It is noted that vector-like pairs of $\psi_{ab} + \psi_{da}$ and $\psi_{bc} + \psi_{cd}$ will constitute the Dirac spinors\footnote{ From the view point of the anomaly-free $U(1)$'s, there may exist Yukawa couplings including $\bar{ \psi_{ab}^C} \psi_{bc} $ and $\bar{ \psi_{cd}^C} \psi_{da} $, but they are supposed to be much smaller than $y$ and $y'$ here.
 Similarly, there may exist Dirac masses to these fermions because $\varphi$ is singlet for the anomaly-free $U(1)$'s in the low energy, but the masses would be negligibly small against the Planck scale. }.
-The scalar potential will be neglected hereafter with an assumption that $\varphi$ is sufficiently light at energy scales of our interest.
-Here, the anomaly-free gauge couplings are given by
+Now scalar $\varphi$ is neutral under anomaly-free $U(1)$'s and will not be considered for the SWGC.
+The scalar potential will be neglected hereafter with an assumption that $\varphi$ is sufficiently light at energy scales of our interest since the scalar potential will be model-dependent.
+To check strong SWGC \cite{Gonzalo:2019gjp} for $\varphi$ is an interesting issue, but this is left for future work and we focus on the SWGC for fermions with non-trivial anomaly-free gauge charges.
+Here the anomaly-free gauge couplings are given by

 In the presence of a very light $\varphi$, the SWGC can be expressed as